epomatti/azure-cosmos-security/README.md

 Since Diagnostics has been enabled, troubleshooting can be performed using Azure Monitor.

-This query will filter for data plane requests:
+This query will filter for data plane requests in the `AzureDiagnostics` table.
+With Entra ID authentication it is possible to audit users that access data in Cosmos DB accounts.

+> For this scenario, local authentication should be disabled

 ```sql
 AzureDiagnostics